Upcoming Events › Past Events

 Now is the perfect time for families to develop real habits and practices of faith at home.
-Following the webinar, participants will receive links to several short videos and outlines of spiritual practices that you can share with your congregation.Video from the event is here: Empowering Parents to Practice Faith at Home: A Ministry Leader Workshop
+Following the webinar, participants will receive links to several short videos and outlines of spiritual practices that you can share with your congregation.Video and clips from the event are here: Empowering Parents to Practice Faith at Home: A Ministry Leader Workshop

-Video from the event is here: Adventures in Space-Making with the Rev. Phiwa Langeni
+Video and clips from the event are here: Adventures in Space-Making with the Rev. Phiwa Langeni

-Video from the event is here: Innovation, Imagination, and Frustration: New Directions for Youth Ministry.
+Video and clips from the event are here: Innovation, Imagination, and Frustration: New Directions for Youth Ministry.

-Video from the event is here: A Journey with LGBTQ+ and Immigrant Youth.
+Video and clips from the event are here: A Journey with LGBTQ+ and Immigrant Youth.